cedricouellet/no-chat/README.md

 ## Features

 ### • Enter a username
-Before being able to access a messaging channel, the user will need to set their username.
+Before being able to access the messaging channel, the user will need to set their username.
-This will make it so everyone in their respective channel will be able to see who wrote what messages.
+This will make it so everyone in the channel will be able to see who wrote what messages.

+**Note:** Inappropriate usernames will be partially sanitized by the server.

-### • Enter a messaging channel
+### • Enter the messaging channel
-After entering a username, the user will need to select a messaging channel.
+After entering a username, the user can decide to join the messaging channel.

-A user can only be in one channel at a time.

-Each channel has their own set of users and messages.

-If a user writes a message in one channel, it will only be visible in that respective channel.

 ### • View messages from users in the channel
-Once the user has joined a channel, they will be able to see all messages sent in that channel, who sent them, and the time at which they were sent.
+Once the user has joined the channel, they will be able to see all messages sent in it, who sent them, and the time at which they were sent.

 If a user joins in the middle of a conversation, they will only see the messages that were sent from the moment they joined.

-### • View all users in a channel
+### • View all users in the channel
-Once the user has joined a channel, they will be able to see the names of all users that are currently in that channel, whether they have previously sent messages or not.
+Once the user has joined the channel, they will be able to see the names of all users that are currently in it, whether they have previously sent messages or not.

 ### • Write a message
-Once the user has joined a channel, they will be able to broadcast a message to everyone else who is in that channel.
+Once the user has joined the channel, they will be able to broadcast a message to everyone else who is in it.

+**Note:** Inappropriate messages will be partially sanitized by the server.

 ### • Leave a channel

 A user can decide to leave the channel to either:
 - Stop using the application
-- Join another channel
+- Join it again

-However, if the user leaved and decides to join the same channel, they will not be able to see the messages that were sent before they joined again.
+However, if the user leaves and decides to join the channel again, they will not be able to see the messages that were sent before they joined again.

 ## User flow